stal-ix/stal-ix.github.io/INSTALL.md

 <!-- {% raw %} -->

-Load machine from some bootable media, like Ubuntu/Fedora/Nix livecd, launch terminal
+Load the machine from a bootable media, such as Ubuntu/Fedora/Nix livecd, and launch the terminal:

 ```shell
 sudo sh
 ```

-Install tools:
+Install the tools:

 ```shell
 test -f /usr/bin/parted || yum install parted || apt-get install parted